senresearch/MatrixLMnet.jl/README.md

 ## Installation

-The `matrixLM` package can be installed by running:
+The `matrixLMnet` package can be installed by running:

 ```
 using Pkg